 Police who are in pursuit might enter dangerous circumstances and requiring your vision to be at the highest level.
 You could be putting yourself at great risk.
 What about a firefighter that has to endure the smoke, water, and steam?
 If that sounds like you, LASIK success could mean being able to do your job in tough conditions such as fires and arrests, without the hassle of eyeglasses or contact lenses getting in the way.

 Pilots who are in military combat and supporting roles, in airlines and overall aviation, need the best eyesight possible since it is a matter of life and death.

 As a matter of fact, the Navy and Air Force were the first adaptors of LASIK to make certain the pilots with the best overall qualifications were not excluded because of their vision issues.
 How would you measure your LASIK success as a pilot?
 By the ability to do your job and make your passion for flying a reality.

 You don’t have to have a heroic profession to consider LASIK.
 Even photographers are interested in sharpening their vision since it will make it easier for them to use their cameras, and produce better images.

-Get in touch with one of our eye surgeons for more information on our LASIK treatments.
+Get in touch with one of our eye surgeons for more information on our LASIK and PRK treatments in Orange County.
 Call Excel Laser Vision Institute at (866) 923-9235 today to change the way you see life!